Rankz/rankz/README.md

-## Outside of coding, my passions are:
+## Outside of coding, I'm passionate about:

 ```
 ⚽ Football